Towanime/Laravel-Multilingual-Example/readme.md

 ## Laravel multilingual site example

-In this repository you will find a little example on how to do multilingual sites that can be accessed by changing the language segment in the url, defining supported languages and a fallback when one is not available.
+In this repository you will find a little example on how to do multilingual sites that can be accessed by changing the language segment in the URL, defining supported languages and a fallback when one is not available.

-This is just based on the url you use to access your site, any other type of language detection is left out of this example.
-Knowing this, if you want to access the French version of your site the url goes from http://site.com/ to http://site.com/fr.
+This is just based on the URL you use to access your site, any other type of language detection is left out of this example.
+Knowing this, if you want to access the French version of your site the URL goes from http://site.com/ to http://site.com/fr.

 The base for this example was taken from [Marcin Nabiałek](http://stackoverflow.com/users/3593996/marcin-nabia%C5%82ek) in [this](http://stackoverflow.com/questions/25082154/how-to-create-multilingual-translated-routes-in-laravel) Stack Overflow question.